 Consequently, it’s critical that associations get smarter in this area too.
 While the opt-in method is still going strong for many organizations to determine member preferences, there is an increasing need for better, more up-to-date data.

 The incumbent challenge for many associations when it comes to expanding on the data they have on their members is that their initial data is so old and outdated that they don’t feel like they have a good place to start.
 One organization mentioned they hadn’t scrubbed their database in 10 years!

 Data hygiene and segmentation are two big buzzwords that fall under the personalization umbrella.
 Quite a few organizations are undergoing big initiatives in 2017 related to getting their data to a place that will allow for deeper and better segmentation in the long run.
-Like Jason Glei, Sr. Director, Marketing at The Associated General Contractors of America, who said that their biggest challenge in 2017 would be “building a bigger, better, more robust database to further identify people and really start to hyper segment folks so they are only receiving what they want, when they want, and how they want it.”
+Like Jason Glei, senior director of marketing at The Associated General Contractors of America, who said the organization’s biggest challenge in 2017 would be “building a bigger, better, more robust database to further identify people and really start to hyper segment folks so they are only receiving what they want, when they want, and how they want it.”

 And in fact, one organization saw a steady increase in attendance at their annual symposium when they leveraged one specific data point in their email promotion.
-Danielle Duran Baron, Chief Marketing Officer at ABET, said that when they started marketing their event to members 2 years ahead of when their accreditation needed to be renewed, they saw a major uptick in attendance.
-Now three years later, they have increased attendance from 485 to 800 people.
+Danielle Duran Baron, chief marketing officer at ABET, said that when they started marketing their event to members two years ahead of when their accreditation needed to be renewed, they saw a major uptick in attendance.
+Now, three years later, they have increased attendance from 485 to 800 people.